2017 MA, Art + Design Education, Teaching + Learning in Art + Design, Rhode Island School of Design, Providence, RI

 2007 Perpich Center for Arts Education, with Honors, Golden Valley, MN

-2012 - Current Teaching Artist + Faculty at various schools + community groups throughout New England.
+2012 - 2019 Teaching Artist + Faculty at many schools + community groups throughout New England.

 2019 The Breakaways, First Second and Macmillan Publishing, New York, NY